B-Harden/Portfolio-src/Completed Projects/Classification Models/Spam Email Detection/README.md

 # Spam Email Classifier
+## In the following project I created multiple classification models for detecting spam emails and compared their performance.

 ### Task instructions below:
 Different features can be used to determine whether an email is a phishing attempt.